gabbor/Yocto-AI-Denoising/readme.md

 - **--verbose** device verbosity level
 - **--setAffinity** bind software threads to hardware threads if set to true (improves performance); false disables binding

-The results obtained with the intel denoiser are very convincing and show that this denoiser works well even with images generated using few ssp.
+The results obtained with the intel denoiser are very convincing and show that this denoiser works well even with images generated using few spp.
 The following images are some examples

 ![bistroexterior](./images/bistroexterior.jpg)